-If you’re dealing with a personal injury case and you also make child support payments, it’s important to know that an injury settlement could affect your payment plan.
-There are several ways that an award could affect your payments, so it’s often recommended that you speak to a personal injury attorney about your situation.
+If you’re dealing with an injury claim and you also make child support payments, it’s important to know that an injury settlement could affect your payment plan.
+There are several ways that an award could affect your payments, so it’s often recommended that you speak to a Fort Collins personal injury lawyer about your situation.
 The following is some general information that may be helpful on this issue.

 1. Overdue Payments:

-If you’ve recently experienced a personal injury, you might have fallen behind on your child support payments.
-This is understandable — after all, a serious injury can be very stressful and a personal injury claim can be very time-consuming.
+If you’ve recently experienced an injury, you might have fallen behind on your child support payments.
+This is understandable — after all, a serious injury can be very stressful and an injury claim can be very time-consuming.
 However, you have a legal and financial obligation to make your payments on time or as soon as possible.
 If you’ve fallen behind on payments and then you receive an injury award, you might be required to use some or all of your settlement money for child support.

 2. Consideration of Taxable or Nontaxable Income: